billstclair/elm-websocket-client/README.md

         ...

-You need to `open` a port before you call `send` on it, and `close` it when you're done with it, processing the returns, which, except for errors, will be commands to send out of your port:
+You need to `open` a port before you call `send` on it, and `close` it when you're done with it, processing the returns, which, except for errors, will be commands to send out of your port.

+Note the `PortVersion2` arg to `open` and `send`.
+If a new version of the package changes the JavaScript port code incompatibly, the single value of type `PortVersion` will change, so that your code will fail to compile until you change it.
+This will hopefully remind you to update the `WebSocketClient.js` file with the new version.

-    WebSocketClient.open model.state <url>
+    WebSocketClient.open PortVersion2 model.state <url>
       |> processResponse model

-    WebSocketClient.send model.state <url> <message>
+    WebSocketClient.send PortVersion2 model.state <url> <message>
       |> processResponse model

     WebSocketClient.close model.state <url>